jezil2210/Backdoor/README.md

 ```
 ##The Backdoor in action...

-First of all i have to execute the listener.py in my machine and wait the target download the .exe, with my testing machine , that is my target, i downloaded the .exe(the file reverse_backdoor.py) then the connection is made automatically from the target machine.
-How you can see i got a connection from my target and if write the command ipconfig i already can see the result on my machine.
+First of all i have to execute the listener.py in my machine and wait the target download the .exe, with my testing machine
+i downloaded the .exe(the file reverse_backdoor.py) then the connection is made automatically from the target machine.
+How you can see i got a connection from my target and if write the command ipconfig i already can see the result on my machine about the target machine.

 ![Alt text](/<images/gif1.gif)